GMOD/Apollo/README.md

 For general information on Apollo, go to [http://genomearchitect.org/](http://genomearchitect.org/).
 Cite Apollo using [10.1371/journal.pcbi.1006790](https://doi.org/10.1371/journal.pcbi.1006790)

-Questions / Comments / Community contact can be sent to our [Apollo user mailing list](mailto:apollo@lists.lbl.gov).
-To subscribe send [this email to our mail server](mailto:sympa@lists.lbl.gov?subject=subscribe apollo) or review additional [sympa commands](http://www.sympa.org/manual/sympa-commands).
+Questions / Comments / Community contact can be sent to our [Apollo user mailing list](mailto:apollo@lbl.gov) or posted directory to our [google group](https://groups.google.com/a/lbl.gov/forum/#!forum/apollo).
 Old questions are [archived on Nabble](http://gmod.827538.n3.nabble.com/Apollo-f815553.html).

 Complete Apollo installation and configuration instructions are available from the [Apollo documentation pages](http://genomearchitect.readthedocs.io/en/latest/)